• Skip to primary navigation

 • Date Syrup: Rich sweetness, fruity and caramel-like.
 Ideal for smoothies and health bars.

-• Molasses: Deep sweetness, robust and bittersweet.
+• Molasses: Deep sweetness, strong and bittersweet.
 Best for gingerbread and rich stews.

 Homemade Rice Malt Syrup Recipe